 It is now Day 3, post-cleanout.
 It feels pretty good.
 I am wearing the same jeans and the same shirt I would have been wearing even if my closet were still stuffed full of clothes.
 The challenge, I can see, is going to be keeping fewer items looking good: with more ironing, frequent laundering, and fewer stains from messy sandwiches eaten at my desk.

 As for my closet?
 God, an almost-empty closet looks beautiful and so very serene.
 Not that I have anything against kittens.

-Are you wondering what wardrobe essentials to pack for an out-of-town trip?
-See Style Counsel: Heidi Swanson's Travel Kit.
+Take a look at our own essentials in Editors’ Picks: The Essential Minimal Wardrobe.
+Wondering what to pack for an out-of-town trip?
+See Style Counsel: Heidi Swanson’s Travel Kit.